 Sailor Moon gives the original line-up of Sailor Scouts power over a different element.
 Sailor Mars is Fire, Mercury takes Water, Jupiter swaps Earth for Lightning note In the manga she had Earth as well and this carries over to Pretty Guardian Sailor Moon and Moon of course takes Air.
 When Sailor Venus joins them she of course has Light.

-The Witches 5 from the S season have this too.
+The Witches 5 from the first anime's S season have this too.
 Eudial is Fire, Tellu is Earth, Viluy is Water/Ice and Cyprine is Air.
 Mimete appears to be the odd one out as her attacks involve shooting stars from her guns.

 God's Right Seat from A Certain Magical Index follows this trope with Vento of the Front, Terra of the Left, Acqua of the Back, and Fiamma of the Right.